SURFscz/pam-weblogin/README.md

 -   `token` is the complete HTTP `Authorization` header, including `Bearer`
 -   `retries` is the number of verification code retries allowed
 -   `cache_duration` is the time the server should respond with a cached answer instead of reauthenticating the user, in seconds
+-   `cache_per_rhost`, if activated, signals that caching should take place per remote host, so that connecting from a different IP address requires reauthentication
 -   `verify` alternative SSL CA, for debug purposes

 ## Locking yourself out